This War of Mine: Impact

 In 2020, the Polish Chancellery of the Prime Minister announced that This War of Mine would be added to the recommended reading list in Polish high schools during the academic year of 2020–2021.
 This was the first initiative in the world to add a video game to recommended readings in school.

 The Microsoft Windows version of the game is free to download from the Polish government's website, alongside lesson topics for teachers.

-Following the 2022 Russian invasion of Ukraine, 11 Bit Studios announced that all profits earned from This War of Mine for seven days starting 24 February 2022 would be donated to the Ukrainian Red Cross to directly support victims.
+Following the Russian invasion of Ukraine, 11 Bit Studios announced that all profits earned from This War of Mine for seven days starting 24 February 2022 would be donated to the Ukrainian Red Cross to directly support victims.
 Within the week the company had raised over £500,000.
-In total $850,000 was raised.
+In total, $850,000 was raised.

-Other media

-A cooperative board game version was released in 2017 by Galakta in cooperation with 11-bit studios.
+Board game adaptation

+Awaken Realms launched a successful Kickstarter campaign in 2016 for a board game adaptation of the video game, designed by Michael Oracz and Jakub Wiśniewski.
+The board game, which is a faithful reproduction or even port of the design of the video game, has received mostly favorable reviews for its role as an artistic statement or educational tool, although Charles Hall of Polygon recommends the video game instead.

+After the video game's fund drive for the Ukrainian Red Cross, 11 Bit Studios and Awaken Realms sold off all remaining Kickstarter copies of the board game, with revenue beyond taxes and shipping going toward the Red Cross and a charity evacuating Ukrainian cancer patients.